ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 -----------|--------------
 `OK`       | Everything is ok
-`WARNING`  | Things are degraded, but at least partially functioning `CRITICAL` | Failure, your app will now be unable to function
+`WARNING`  | Things are degraded, but at least partially functioning `CRITICAL` | The checked functionality is unavailable or non-functioning

 Health check endpoint
 ---------------------